-Day 108 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 108 of a Year Long Road Trip Along America’s Scenic Byways

 Aside from visiting Tombstone, today was mostly a travel and blog day.
 Petey and I left Las Cruces and headed toward Tucson to stay with my Aunt Diane and Uncle Mike for a few days.
 On the way, we were greeted by signs such as “Caution, Dust Storms May Exist” and “Zero Visibility Possible”.
 I was thankful for a sunny day (and so was Zoe).
 She ran along this part of the highway a few days ago!